MathCunha16/docker-compose-sonarqube-branch-plugin-with-postgres/README.md

-# SonarQube with PostgreSQL (Docker Compose)
+# SonarQube with PostgreSQL + Community Branch Plugin (Docker Compose)

-This repository provides an evergreen, persistent Docker Compose setup to run the **SonarQube Community Edition** with a dedicated **PostgreSQL** database.
+This repository provides a persistent Docker Compose setup to run **SonarQube Community Edition** with the **Community Branch Plugin** and a dedicated **PostgreSQL** database.

-This configuration is designed for developers who want a reliable, local SonarQube instance.
-It is "evergreen," meaning it uses floating tags (like `community` and `latest`) to pull the newest compatible images on first setup.
+This configuration extends the standard SonarQube Community Edition by adding multi-branch analysis support through the [SonarQube Community Branch Plugin](https://github.com/mc1arke/sonarqube-community-branch-plugin).
+This setup enables you to analyze multiple branches and pull requests without requiring a commercial SonarQube license.

 ## Features

+* **Multi-Branch Support:** Includes the Community Branch Plugin, enabling branch and pull request analysis in the free Community Edition.
-* **Stable Database:** Uses a dedicated PostgreSQL database, as recommended by SonarSource for persistent data storage.
+* **Stable Database:** Uses a dedicated PostgreSQL 15 database, as recommended by SonarSource for persistent data storage.
 * **Persistent Storage:** All data (database, SonarQube data, extensions, logs) is stored in named Docker volumes, so your data survives container restarts and image updates.
 * **Isolated Networking:** Both services run on a custom bridge network, allowing them to communicate securely by name.
+* **Ready-to-Use:** Just run `docker-compose up` and start analyzing your branches!

+## What is the Community Branch Plugin?

+The [SonarQube Community Branch Plugin](https://github.com/mc1arke/sonarqube-community-branch-plugin) is an open-source extension that adds branch and pull request analysis capabilities to SonarQube Community Edition.
+These features are normally only available in the commercial Developer Edition and above.

+**Key capabilities:**
+- Analyze multiple branches in a single project
+- View pull request analysis and decoration
+- Compare branches with the main branch
+- Track code quality across different branches

 ## Prerequisites